 As I saw people going back down I was beginning to wonder if I should do this.
 Or if I should go all the way to Mount Lemmon.
 Yet I came for this purpose and there would be no turning back.

 Halfway up I was passed by four guys with Carmichael Training Systems.
 This is a training camp that cyclists can go to.
 They were in their 30s and 40s and I thought about riding with them but wisely decided not to.
 Running out of water, I passed their support person.
 He was holding out new water bottles for the paying customers.
-Did not offer this rider any 🙁
+I wanted him to offer me some water but he did not.

 I was allocating my water — one sip/gulp every mile, when I came to the Palisades Campground around Mile 25 and saw the one source of water on the ride.
 I pulled over and filled my bottles from the faucet.